Cannabis for PTSD

 What are Cannabinoids and Terpenes?

-THC is the most notable for its psychoactive qualities which bind to the brain’s internal pleasure receptors, called cannabinoid receptors and activate them.
-This changes the way in which certain functions occur within the brain, such as learning, concentration, and performing complex or tasks.
+THC is the most notable for its psychoactive qualities.
+They bind to the brain’s internal pleasure receptors and change certain functions, such as our ability to learn, concentrate, and perform complex tasks.
 It also provides a generally euphoric or calming sensation within the body. ²

-Terpenes are what give the cannabis aroma and flavoring.
-Terpenes are molecules that bind to the cannabis plant that gives it its unique aroma and aids in breaking down THC by providing different sensations.
-Such sensations include analgesic, anti-anxiety, and anti-inflammatory properties.
-Terpenes affect the taste, scent, texture, and a strain’s potential to treat certain conditions and health complications. ³
+Terpenes are what give cannabis its aroma and flavoring.
+Terpenes are molecules that bind to the cannabis plant and provide different effects in the body.
+Such sensations include analgesic, anti-anxiety, and anti-inflammatory properties. ³

 Indica or Sativa for PTSD?

-When it comes to cannabis for PTSD, Indicas are generally suggested as they may be able to ease symptoms.
+When it comes to cannabis for PTSD, Indicas are believed to better for symptoms.
 However, some may find the Sativas to be more beneficial as they induce creativity.

 How Does Cannabis Affect the Body?

 When you consume cannabis, there is a natural change occurring in the body.
 The most impactful effect of cannabis occurs within the brain, where THC attaches itself to dopamine receptors.
-Dopamine is the chemical messenger within the brain and the body that aids in elevating moods and sending and receiving messages from the brain to the nervous system.
+Dopamine is the chemical messenger within the brain and the body that elevates moods and sends and receives messages from the brain to the nervous system. ⁴

 Can You Use Cannabis for PTSD?

-Since the expansion of accessible weed, more and more people are utilizing it for recreational purposes.
-That being said, people may be able to use cannabis to calm symptoms, such as anxiety, depression, paranoia, and PTSD.
+Since legalization, more people utilize cannabis for recreational purposes.
+That being said, people may be able to use cannabis as a natural alternative to calm symptoms of various mental health conditions, such as anxiety, depression, paranoia, and PTSD.

 What Does the Research Say?

-While the U.S. has become more cannabis-friendly, it also allowed for an increase in research into the benefits and the effects cannabis use has on certain mental health disorders, like PTSD.
-Although we need more research to make any claims, studies have shown promise in cannabis’ ability to reduce stress, anxiety, and depression.
+While the U.S. has become more cannabis-friendly, it also allowed for an increase in research.
+Admittedly, this research is thin.
+However, studies have shown promise in cannabis’ ability to reduce stress, anxiety, and depression.

 • A 2016 study found that drugs that interact with the ECS may help reduce PTSD symptoms following a memory extinction period. ⁸

-• A 2018 study found that taking CBD immediately following a traumatic event could make it difficult for the brain to develop memories of said event. ⁹
+• A 2018 study found that taking CBD immediately following a traumatic event could make it difficult for the brain to develop memories. ⁹

 Cannabinoids and Terpenes for PTSD

 It’s recommended to use cannabis flower rather than concentrated oils or tinctures.
-The reason being that flower has an array of terpenesm flavanoids, and phytonutrients which may be lost in extraction processes.
+The reason being that flower has an array of terpenes, flavanoids, and phytonutrients which may be lost in extraction processes.
+According to VeriHeal, the most best cannabis strains for PTSD relief are:

 Sunset